Sanglorian/orcus/Orcus Rulebook - current.md

 A conjuration disappears if its creator is killed.

+### Consistent

+If the user of a Consistent power misses on all attacks made with that power, the power is not expended.

+### Maneuver

+These attack powers inflict no damage; instead, they involve outmaneuvering your opponent with skill and natural agility.
+Since they do no damage, if you score critical hit with a power with the maneuver keyword, you gain a +2 power bonus to your next attack roll with a power with the maneuver or weapon keyword in that same encounter.

+### Psyche

+These powers involve using dialogue and presence of personality to inflict effects.
+These powers depend on the target being able to understand you.
+If the target is deafened, does not share a language with you, or lacks free will, they cannot be affected by this ability.
+These powers may not function in certain circumstances at the GM’s discretion.
+If a Psyche power cannot be used, it is not considered to be expended if attempted.
+Since they do no damage, if you score critical hit with a power with the Psyche keyword, you gain a +4 power bonus to your next attack roll with a power with the Psyche keyword in that same encounter.

+### Stance

+A stance is a type of fighting method that you maintain from round to round.
+So long as you stay in a stance, you gain some benefit from it.

+You can use a single swift action to end one stance and begin another, or you can choose to simply end your current stance without entering another.
+You continue to gain a stance’s benefits until you switch to a new stance or end your current one.
+You cannot have more than one stance active at a time.

+Your stance ends if you are rendered helpless for any reason.

 ### Summons

 A Summons power creates one or more summoned monsters.
 The summoned monster obeys the following rules: